Yannmm/yannmm.github.io/_posts/2024-5-27-ruby-tips.md

     end
     ```

+- `Proc` vs `Lambda`
-- `Proc` vs `Lambda`. a> `return`: lambda returns from its scope, behaves just like normal method; proc returns from the scope where itself is defined. b> `arity`: lambda is less tolerant than proc when it comes to arguments.
+    - a> `return`: lambda returns from its scope, behaves just like normal method; proc returns from the scope where itself is defined.
+    - b> `arity`: lambda is less tolerant than proc when it comes to arguments.
 Calling with wrong number of arguments will render lambda with `ArugmentError` while proc fits the argument list to its own expectations.

 - Seems `lambda` is more intuitive than procs because they're more similar to methods.

 - The `Callable Objects` family:
+    - a> `Block`, not objects but callable.
+Evaluated in the scope where they are defined.
+    - b> `Proc`, object of class Proc, evaluated in the scope where they are defined.
+    - c> `lambda`, object of class Proc but subtly different from regular procs, evaluated in the scope where they are defined.
+    - d> `method`, bound to an object and evaluated in that object's scope.

+- `Domain Specific Language` focus on a specific problem domain.
+Ruby is a general-purposed-language, but it's easy to bend as an DSL.
+For example, Rails `respoind_to` method allow us to define response format in a DSL way.
+Magic!
+When implementing a DSL, we use `Callable Objects` as our building stones.

+- `current instance object (self)` and `current class object` are both kept referenced by Ruby.
+Like methods define with def keyword become instance methods of the current class.

+- In a class definition, current instance object and current class object are the same: class being defined.

+- `Class Variable` vs `Class Object Variable` are both variables belong to class object.
+But the former can be seen and changed by subclasses.

+- In `Duck Typing`, the "type" of an object is simply the set of methods to which an object can respond.

+- `Singleton Method`

 ### How